ibayashi-hikaru/allegro-legato/README.md

 Allegro-Legato provide a neural-network molecular dynamics (MD) simulator with enhanced robustness, i.e., the MD simulation runs for a long time without failure.

 This legato extension is developed by [Hikaru Ibayashi](https://viterbi-web.usc.edu/~ibayashi/).
-If you have questions about thie repository, feel free to reach out to me (ibayashi[at]usc.edu).
+If you have questions about this repository, feel free to reach out to me (ibayashi[at]usc.edu).

 ## Installation